fransua/ecolopy/doc/source/tutorial/load_abundance.rst

   # load it as 'etienne' model
   abd.set_model (met)

-*Also it is a good thing to try different starting values for optimization, by default* :func:`ecolopy.Abundance.etienne_optimal_params` *will use values from Ewens model as starting values.*
+*Also it is a good thing to try different starting values for optimization, by default* :func:`ecolopy.abundance.Abundance.etienne_optimal_params` *will use values from Ewens model as starting values.*

 Generate contour image of likelihood
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^